Home » Oahu » The Best Things to Do in North Shore Oahu

 However, it has a pool and hot tub.
 You can also get most of your beach supplies right from the hotel.
 You can rent a paddleboard, snorkeling gear, and so much more, that is only available to the tourists staying at the hotel.

 Probably the most famous out of all the North Shore Oahu hotels is Turtle Bay.
 It is a very luxurious place to stay if you can afford it.
-They have access to some of the gorgeous beaches around.
+They have access to some of the gorgeous beaches around the North Shore coastline.
 Check out the latest prices and more details.

-When you stay at Turtle Bay, you have access to a myriad of fun classes and activities, including yoga, the spa, Segway tours, golf, and so much more!
+When you stay at Turtle Bay, you have access to a myriad of fun classes and activities, including yoga, the spa, Segway tours, golf, a swimming pool, horseback riding, and more North Shore Hawaii things to do!

 Airbnb or VRBO

 While vacation rentals on Oahu’s North Shore are cheaper, that does not mean they aren’t good quality!
-These are a great option to save money and enjoy the island in the comfort of a home.
+These are great options to save money and enjoy the island in the comfort of a home.

 Many families will leave beach equipment as part of your stay, so you don’t have to buy or rent them!
 You can save a lot of money staying in a vacation rental on Oahu’s North Shore!